What It’s Like To Visit Iceland In January: 7 Important Things To Know

 If you plan a self-drive trip, here are some things you need to know.

-4. During our trip, the road(s) were closed frequently.
-Sometimes for a few hours, sometimes longer.
+- During our trip, the road(s) were closed frequently—sometimes for a few hours, sometimes longer.
 If a route is closed, you shouldn’t attempt to drive it anyway—it’s closed for an excellent reason!
 Driving on closed roads may put you in danger or result in needing to be rescued.
-Having to be towed is not just hazardous for you but also for the rescuers.
+Having to be towed is hazardous not just for you but also for the rescuers.
 Any insurance you have won’t cover the substantial towing fees; you could also receive a hefty fine.

 Renting a car and driving around Iceland may work if you have plenty of experience with icy and snowy conditions.
-But our vacation wasn’t the time to try and learn new skills.
-So driving was out of the question for us.
+But our vacation wasn’t the time to learn new skills, so driving was out of the question for us.

 For Us, A Guided Group Tour Of Iceland In January Was The Choice